This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 This is one of the most intricately beautiful buildings in India and is definitely worth a visit.
 But remember that you’re not allowed to bring a camera, phones, umbrellas, toys, food or drinks inside the complex.

-Entrance fee: Entry to the complex is free but there are different exhibitions and shows that require a ticket
+Entrance fee: Entry to the complex is free but some exhibitions and shows require a ticket

 8. Red Fort